 What is the Virginia Street Bus RAPID Extension Project?

-The Virginia Street Bus RAPID Extension Project is an $80 million investment in the Reno community.
+The Virginia Street Bus RAPID Transit Extension Project is an $80 million investment in the Reno community.
 It will create connectivity for the RTC RAPID route, extending it 1.8 miles from the current 4th Street Station to the University of Nevada.
 This project is the first of multiple projects stemming from the Virginia Street Corridor Investment Plan and the University of Nevada, Reno (UNR) Master Plan.
 The project will create connectivity between UNR, downtown Reno, and Midtown.
 It will encourage economic development, enhance safety, and improve livability in the corridor.
-Not only will there be roadway and sidewalk improvements, but there will also be aesthetic improvements in order to enhance the affected areas.
+Not only will there be roadway and sidewalk improvements, but there will also be aesthetic improvements to enhance the affected areas.

 What Areas Will Be Affected?

-The Midtown area is being affected from Liberty Street to Plumb Lane and the University District is being affected from 15th Street to Maple Street.
+The Midtown area is being affected from Liberty Street to Plumb Lane, and the University District is being affected from 15th Street to Maple Street.
 The first phase is from Plumb Lane to Liberty Street; it includes one-way, southbound traffic.
-Construction began in Midtown on September 4th and all phases will continue until Summer/Fall 2020.
+Construction began in Midtown on September 4th, and all phases will continue until Summer/Fall 2020.
 For more information on road closures, limitations, or construction updates, please visit the project website where you can receive information about all components of the project.

 For more information or updates on construction for the Virginia Street RAPID Expansion project, please visit the project website.

 PK Electrical, Inc. is an electrical engineering and low voltage design firm located in Reno, NV and Denver, CO.
 Our engineers and electrical designers are committed to innovative electrical design and focusing on client objectives.
 If you are interested in learning more about PK Electrical and their contributions to many other electrical engineering projects, check out our website or give us a call.